silently/wsmock/README.md

 # wsmock

-Golang library to help with WebSocket testing by providing Gorilla mocks, expressive scripting of assertions, parallelism, configurable timeouts and meaningful logs. wsmock is itself thoroughly tested.
+Golang library to help with WebSocket testing by providing Gorilla mocks, assertion scripting, assertion parallelism and timeouts. wsmock is itself thoroughly tested and logs meaningful errors.

 With wsmock, tests look like: